How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Artificial Inteligence (AI) / Automation

-Let’s now closely go over these eight factors.
-We can then better understand how engineers become jobless.
+Let’s now go over these 8 factors to better understand how engineers become jobless.

-The state of the economy will dictate an engineer’s difficulty in landing a job.
-The most recent events that have weakened the U.S. job market are:
+The state of the economy impacts the difficulty of engineers landing jobs.
+Most recently, the following events weakened the U.S. job market:

 - Dotcom bubble burst (2001)